chabuuuu/class-to-swagger-schema/README.md

 # class-to-swagger-schema

-A very helpul and light weigh package for mapping Typescript class to Swagger Schema
+A very helpul and light weight package for mapping Typescript class to Swagger Schema

 Author: chabuuuu (a.k.a haphuthinh)